SimonKenyonShepard/docs/remoteTeamsCatalogue.md

 ### Internal remote first async & sync teams

 This is where most remote-first teams find themselves, with a mixture of both async & sync communications and practices.
+A good example of an async & sync teams is where a team decides to work synchronously in the mornings and say pair program for 4 hours after stand-up but then split up in the afternoon to conduct meetings or independent research or spikes.
 This is probably the best option, trying to get the best of both worlds.
 What's super important in this scenario is that a team charter is created to make explicit the different async and sync workflows and communications in order to avoid some of the downsides of parrallel work.
 All in all if it's managed and behaviours are explicit then this is probably the most powerful remote model, if badly managed with opaque norms then this model also descendings into difficulties.
+For tips on how to avoid this becoming difficult, be sure to check out the [EE remote working playbook](https://remote-working.playbook.ee/) where many of the solutions to these common problems are discussed.

 #### Pros

+* Teams can make space for team members with variable schedules to contribute
+* Less accidental WIP & more focussed work finished
+* Members feels more connected and bond better as a team

 #### Cons

+* Greater overhead in terms of establishing discipline and keeping to norms agreed in a team charter
+* Requires team to learn upskill in things like remote-paring & meeting culture